yuanz03/tp/docs/DeveloperGuide.md

       Expected: No injury is assigned.
 Error details shown in the status message indicating `FIT` cannot be assigned as an injury status.

    1. Test case: `assigninjury pl/Alex Yeoh i/ACL` (after already assigning ACL)<br>
       Expected: No injury is assigned.
-Error details shown in the status message indicating the injury has already been assigned to the player.
+Error details shown in the status message indicating injury status `ACL` has already been assigned to the player.

     1. Other incorrect delete commands to try: `assigninjury`, `assigninjury pl/Alex Yeoh`, `assigninjury i/ACL`, `...`<br>
        Expected: Similar to previous.